Dinesh-ER/Real-Time-Object-Detection/README.md

 # Real-Time-Object-Detection

+#SECURITY-PURPOSE
-use to detect object and log data with alram sound
+Use to Detect object and log data with alram sound

+project done with COCO model (pre-trained model)